-The law relating to the liability of online services companies for information carried on or disseminated through their services is often unsettled.
-Claims may be made against online services companies under both U.S. and foreign law for defamation, libel, invasion of privacy, negligence, copyright or trademark infringement, or other theories based on the nature and content of the materials disseminated through their services.
-Certain of our services include content generated by users.
+The laws relating to the liability of online services companies for information such as online content disseminated through their services are subject to frequent challenges.
+In spite of settled law in the U.S., claims are made against online services companies by parties who disagree with the content.
+Where our online content is accessed on the internet outside of the U.S., challenges may be brought under foreign laws which do not provide the same protections for online services companies as in the U.S. These challenges in either U.S. or foreign jurisdictions may rise to legal claims alleging defamation, libel, invasion of privacy, negligence, copyright or trademark infringement, or other theories based on the nature and content of the materials disseminated through the services.
+Certain of our services include content generated by users of our online services.
 Although this content is not generated by us, claims of defamation or other injury may be made against us for that content.
 Any costs incurred as a result of this potential liability may harm our business.